blue-sky-r/ZyXEL-VMG1312/README.md

 schedule reboot also for xDSL modem.
 Reboot might be used as a workaround for various firmware flaws and bugs.
 Of course user can manually switch off-on the router, but this script can do it remotly and without user interaction if scheduled.

-### ZyXEL VMG1312

-ZyXEL VMG1312 is all-in-one SOHO solution (modem, router, WiFi AP) running internally linux.
-This device is just overloaded with features and when running as full router there are some serious memory/cpu load problems and is very unstable.
-However, when used in bridge mode, ZyXEl VMG1312 is very stable on ADSL/VDSL lines (with following exception).

 ### iPTV